AdobeDocs/campaign.en/help/v8/dev/customize.md

 The out-of-the-box Web applications are stored in the Administration > Configuration > Web applications node.

-:arrow_upper_right: Learn how to create an overview page in Campaign in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/designing-content/web-applications/use-cases--creating-overviews.html?lang=en#creating-a-single-page-web-application)
+:arrow_upper_right: Learn how to create an overview page in Campaign in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/designing-content/web-applications/use-cases--creating-overviews.html?lang=en#creating-a-single-page-web-application)

 ## Customize lists and create filters {#gs-lists-and-filters}